“Tony Flashes Back”

 Tony thinks ADD is more of a psychologists’ scam than an actual disease.
 What he’s really concerned about is keeping his son away from a future in the family business.
 AJ already seems to know the truth, it appears.
 This prompts Tony into thinking about his own childhood, when he first found out his dad was in the mafia.

-Cue Jefferson Airplane’s “White Rabbit,” and flashback to the 1960s.
-This is where the episode finds its magic.
+Cue Jefferson Airplane’s “White Rabbit” and a flashback to the 1960s.
+This is where “Down Neck” finds its magic.
 We get to see a far younger Tony, just about AJ’s age, and I assume the scenes take place sometime around 1967, though they have the look and feel of 1957.
 The flashback sequences provide David Chase and the writers the opportunity to unapologetically bask in the show’s early influences, with the look and feel of something out of Goodfellas or A Bronx Tale.

 Still, the flashbacks throughout are fantastic and add a certain nostalgic richness to the episode.
 For one, the mere presence of Livia and Johnny Boy Soprano in their prime is a sight to behold.
 Joseph Siravo plays Johnny Boy as a classic gangster, charismatic and proud and a little stereotypical.
 Meanwhile, Laila Robbins does an excellent job portraying the young Livia, taking all the hysterical bitterness we see in Nancy Marchand’s performance and channeling it into a younger and ultimately more venomous version